RichardLuo0/vscode-frosted-glass-theme/README.md

       },
     }
     ```
     There are more examples in `theme` folder.
-I welcome everyone to send pull request. \
+I welcome everyone to send a pull request. \
-    You can also try the command `frosted-glass-theme.generateThemeMod` to automatically generate a theme, then add the result into `colorCustomizations`.
+    You can also try the command `frosted-glass-theme.generateThemeMod` to automatically generate a theme mod, then add the result to `workbench.colorCustomizations`.
 * The `frosted-glass-theme.svg` simply loads svg from a url.
 The generated svg element is static and only use the css variable from `monaco-workbench`.
 More svgs can be found in `resource` folder.
 * The `frosted-glass-theme.tintSvg` generate different svgs for each key defined in `frosted-glass-theme.filter` and the id on `<filter>` is changed to `id-key`.
 Inside svg, you can use some special css variables: `--fgt-current-background` representing the element's solid background color, `--fgt-current-opacity` representing opacity.
 * The `frosted-glass-theme.filter` settings is a object that represents the filter to use with each element.
 The keys are defined in `src-inject/backdropFilter.ts`s' `entryList`.
 The value is of the type: